Virtual Accounting

 How often should we update forecasts for cash, P and L, and balance sheet in a lean finance setup

-Weekly for cash and runway to manage liquidity, monthly for rolling P and L, balance sheet, and cash flow to keep decisions current, quarterly for a deeper re forecast if market or strategy shifts, AI Accountant can automate the inputs and cadence.
+Weekly for cash and runway to manage liquidity, monthly for rolling P and L, balance sheet, and cash flow to keep decisions current, quarterly for a deeper re forecast if market or strategy shifts.
+AI tools now enable continuous forecasting, but this cadence remains the minimum discipline for teams without full automation (2026 update).

 What is the practical difference between budgeting and forecasting for a founder reporting to investors

-Budgeting is a fixed plan and target sheet for the year, forecasting is dynamic and forward looking, it refreshes with new data and scenarios, a board will accept variance if you show drivers and clear actions, AI Accountant’s dashboard helps present that story.
+Budgeting is a fixed plan and target sheet for the year.
+Forecasting is dynamic and forward looking: it refreshes with new data and scenarios.
+A board will accept variance if you show drivers and clear actions.
+Present a one page summary with revenue, margin, cash, runway, and top risks rather than raw spreadsheet tabs.

 How should seasonality and uncertainty be modeled without overcomplicating the setup

-Use a few simple drivers, demand index by month, price or discount bands, and collection timing, run best, base, and downside scenarios, set alerts for leading indicators like rising DSO, the AI Accountant dashboard can flag these trends early.
+Use a few simple drivers: demand index by month, price or discount bands, and collection timing.
+Run best, base, and downside scenarios.
+Set alerts for leading indicators like rising DSO.
+AI tools now detect seasonal patterns automatically from 12 plus months of transaction history, reducing the manual modeling burden.

 How do GST, TDS, and income tax calendars flow into cash forecasting for SMBs